w0rldart/w0rldart.com/_posts/2018-05-22-mariadb-docker-utf8.md

 ---
 layout: post
 title: "Configuring UTF8 Collation for MySQL or Mariadb on Docker"
+description: ""
-categories: docker mysql mariadb linux
+tags: docker mysql mariadb linux
 ---

 Configuring UTF8 character-set/collation for your MySQL or MariaDB service on a Docker container